openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

 #### Phase 2: Migration of Non-CSI volume to CSI volume

-**Note: Before proceeding to the below steps the pool must be migrated successfully and all the applications having volumes on the pool must be scale down.**
+**Note: Before proceeding to the below steps the pool must be migrated successfully and the application using the volume to be migrated must be scale down.**

 The migration of volumes will be performed via a job which takes the migrated CSPC name as one of its argument.